tahseenjamal/tazvim/README.md

                |  |       /  /_\  \      /  /      \      /   |  | |  |\/|  |
                |  |      /  _____  \    /  /----.   \    /    |  | |  |  |  |
                |__|     /__/     \__\  /________|    \__/     |__| |__|  |__|

+## About

+I have been using VIM from a very long time and didn't want to migrate to another editor with a lot of change in the keymaps.
+So I put together a very simple setup that can be easily used by anyone who is new to NeoVim configuration or is someone who is trying to switch from VIM to NeoVim.
+This setup is very minimal and has only the necessary plugins that are required for a good coding experience.